Grandma’s Rugelach Recipe

-This rugelach recipe comes to us from Carla Snyder, author of Sweet and Tart: 70 Irresistible Recipes with Citrus.
+This nut-filled rugelach recipe comes to us from Carla Snyder, author of Sweet and Tart: 70 Irresistible Recipes with Citrus.
 We love the fact that Grandma’s Rugelach recipe represents not just one but two grandmas.
 These special little cookies marry Carla’s husband’s grandmother’s cream cheese cookie dough with Snyder’s grandmother’s magical nut filling.

 Some history of rugelach cookies

 Though I don’t speak Yiddish, I’m told rugelach literally translates as “little twists.”
 It is an apt name for these rolled-up cookies that are part of many Jewish celebrations.
 The dessert is originally Polish although today great rugelach are made around the world.
 The cookie is typically rolled into a crescent, like a croissant.
-However, some rugelach recipes are formed more like a strudel then sliced before cooking to make rolled parcels.
+However, some rugelach recipes are formed more like a strudel and then sliced before cooking to make rolled parcels.